JD-Gonz/info415_sp15/week 4/clickjacking_hw.md

 ## Part 3 - The Report (2 points)
 - Description (1 point)
 - Mitigations (1 point)
-	- Give a mitigation recommendations for stopping clickjacking
+	- Give a mitigation recommendations for stopping clickjacking.
+A couple sentences - what to do, how it works.

 This must be submitted as a txt file.
 Please no PDFs or Word docs!